MiTo0o/doggos-images/README.md

 ## Original images

-original uncompressed images are in [doggos-raw-files-dump](https://github.com/MiTo0o/doggos-raw-files-dump) (private repo).
-They are way toooooo big for a website.
+original uncompressed images are in [doggos-raw-files-dump](https://github.com/MiTo0o/doggos-raw-files-dump).
+Uncompressed images are way to big for the website.
+THe raw file repo also contains videos that aren't being using in the gallery website.